andreyalex1/Moveit1_Tutorials/README.md

 ```

 For further instrunctions refer to Moveit official documentation: https://ros-planning.github.io/moveit_tutorials/
-Please report any incensistencies in this tutorual to me via email.
+Please report any inconsistensies in this tutorual to me via email.

 ### 3. Troubleshooting
 1. Command 'catkin' is not found.
 Install it with